handyc/hanb/README.md

 # 16 truth tables

+`` all possible logical relationships between boolean values A and B ``

 ``A B | R     A B | R     A B | R     A B | R ``
 ``----|---    ----|---    ----|---    ----|---``
 ``0 0 | 0     0 0 | 0     0 0 | 0     0 0 | 0 ``